Future Of Edtech India: Factors Driving The Growth Of Edtech Industry In India

-Quizizz, who recently raised $12.5 million in Series-A funding, claims that the platform is used by more than 60 million people a month and is used in over 65% of US schools.
+Quizizz, which recently raised $12.5 million in Series-A funding, claims that the platform is used by more than 60 million people a month and is used in over 65% of US schools.

-Ranked number 4 on LinkedIn top startups list, Unacademy aims to build the world’s largest online knowledge repository for multi-lingual education.
+Ranked number 4 on LinkedIn’s top startups list, Unacademy aims to build the world’s largest online knowledge repository for multi-lingual education.

 Founded by Gaurav Munjal, Roman Saini, and Hemesh Singh in the year 2015., Unacademy claims to have 50M+ active learners and 1000+ top educators on its platform.
 As per the startup, it daily conducts 2000+ live classes.